2boxx/tezrockz/README.md

 # tezrockz

+## Hackathon

+type in moldavita as an address  to play without buying anything (and play with the dev wallet)

 ## Tezrockz
 Tezrockz is a chill game about collecting NFT rockz and stacking them, on the tezos blockchain.